sergioska/splitter/README.md

 splitter
 ========

 splitter is a shell script that split a file in more part (using split command).
-With splitter you can set header/footer, prefix/suffix and apply a sed pattern for replace recursively every row in source file
+With splitter you can set header/footer, prefix/suffix and apply a sed rule for replace a pattern recursively in every row in source file

 NAME
   	splitter.sh - split a file in more parts

 SYNOPSIS
         $0 [OPTIONS]